Luckisback/holbertonschool-shell/init_files_variables_and_expansions/README.md

 3. How to create, update and delete shell variables
 4. What are the roles of the following reserved variables: HOME, PATH, PS1
 5. The first line of all your files should be exactly `#!/bin/bash
-6. What are the roles of the following reserved variables: HOME, PATH, PS1
-7. What are special parameters
+6. What are special parameters
-8. What is the special parameter $??
+7. What is the special parameter $??

 ```
 #### `Info`